 The Group leases various company cars and buildings.
-Rental contracts for the cars are typically made for fixed periods of 4 years and the rental contracts for the offices are typically made for 2 to 3 years.
-The contracts have no extension options.
+Rental contracts for the cars are typically made for fixed periods of 3 to 5 years and the rental contracts for the offices are typically made for 2 to 9 years.
+The contracts may have extension options.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants, but leased assets may not be used as security for borrowing purposes.